orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2025.1.md

 ### CSS variables

 In this version, we have refactored our CSS files to use CSS variables.
-This makes it easier to customize the look-and-feel of Orbeon Forms to your own needs.
+This makes it easier to customize the look and feel of Orbeon Forms to your own needs.
 Variables control various aspects of the appearance of forms, including:

 - font sizes
 - colors